symbiote/silverstripe-queuedjobs/README.md

 	$publish = new PublishItemsJob(21);
 	singleton('QueuedJobService')->queueJob($publish, date('Y-m-d H:i:s', time() + 86400));

+## Using Gearman for running jobs

+* Make sure gearmand is installed
+* Get the gearman module from https://github.com/nyeholt/silverstripe-gearman
+* Create a _config/queuedjobs.yml file in your project with the following declaration

+---
+Name: localproject
+After: '#queuedjobsettings'
+---
+Injector:
+  QueueHandler:
+    class: GearmanQueueHandler

+* Run the gearman worker using `php gearman/gearman_runner.php` in your SS root dir

+This will cause all queuedjobs to trigger immediate via a gearman worker (code/workers/JobWorker.php) EXCEPT those with a StartAfter date set, for which you will STILL need the cron settings from above

 ## Using QueuedJob::IMMEDIATE jobs

 Queued jobs can be executed immediately (instead of being limited by cron's 1 minute interval) by using